 - TH A 5310, 5314

 A student may submit one course through the unit's Graduate Advisor or Coordinator to the CVPA Graduate Committee for consideration as an alternative to one of the regular approved core courses.
+(Students completing a core program pre-existing revisions effected in 2014 may receive approval to substitute more than a single course.)
 The intent is to preserve distribution in all FADP disciplines but to allow for alternatives that fulfill multi- and inter-disciplinary intent of the core.

 Field of Specialization and Dissertation Hours